USDA Montana Hay 08/22 11:20

 Billings, MT Fri Aug 22, 2014 USDA Market News

 Weekly Montana Hay Report

-Compared to last week: Alfalfa hay remains steady.
-Moderate demand
+Compared to last week: Alfalfa hay steady to firm.
+Very good demand

 Mix Alfalfa/Grass: No reported sales.

 Grass: Premium: Large Squares, 135.00.
 Fair: Large Rounds, 70.00-80.00

 Timothy Grass: Premium: Small Squares, old crop, 180.00.

 Straw: Large Rounds, 50.00 Del short haul.

 Alfalfa guidelines (domestic livestock use and not more than 10 pct grass)

 Good 29-32 36-40 150-170 58-60 52.5-54.5 18-20